Abstract

 In direct response to Executive Order 14303: Restoring Gold Standard Science (May 29, 2025), the MST exemplifies scientific integrity through:

-Best Available Science: Integration of the most current, peer-reviewed data sources including AquaMaps 2019, BirdLife BOTW 2024.2, IUCN Red List 2025, VIIRS-VGPM 2023, and ESA critical habitat as of 2025.
+Best Available Science: Integration of the most current, peer-reviewed data sources including AquaMaps 2019, BirdLife BOTW 2024.2, IUCN Red List 2025, and VIIRS-VGPM 2023.
 Regular update cycles ensure incorporation of new species assessments, range shifts, and improved distribution models.

 Transparency: Every analytical step is documented with source code and intermediate outputs publicly accessible.
 Sensitivity scoring algorithms are mathematically explicit with clear justification for weighting schemes.
 Quality control procedures are documented, including handling of data conflicts and uncertainty.